KenKundert/inform/doc/index.rst

     error: config: defective input file.

 Notice that in the error message the filename was explicitly added to the front of the message.
-This is an extremely common idiom and it provided by *Inform* using the *culprit* named argument as shown in the fatal message.
+This is an extremely common idiom and it is provided by *Inform* using the *culprit* named argument as shown in the fatal message.
 *fatal* is similar to *error* but additionally terminates the program.
 To make the error messages stand out, the header is generally rendered in a color appropriate to the message, so warnings use yellow and errors use red.
-However, they are not colored above because messages are only colored if they are being written to a TTY.
+However, they are not colored above because messages are only colored if they are being written to the console (a TTY).

 In a manner similar to Python3's built-in *print* function, unnamed arguments are converted to strings and then joined using the separator, which by default